onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Third temple/story
 You can’t destroy a story with a rocket - you could only destroy it with truth.
 Align yourself with god (aka truth itself) and you will be indestructible and thrive into infinity

-Look! **open the eye** look dear radical relativist - this is the introduction of comparison and the discovery of truth I will not let postmodernism fuck us as a species Postmodernism suffocates our capacity for progress

 Having an Open Mind as a service

 This is my best attempt at blurting out of my ideal organizational and ontological representation